carstenbauer/CyclicDiagonal.jl/README.md

+# CyclicDiagonal
-# CyclicDiagonal is a Julia package to find approximate factorizations of square matrices M as products of diagonal and circulant matrices in the form M ≈ D1 * C * D2, where D1 and D2 are diagonal matrices and C is a circulant matrix
+CyclicDiagonal is a Julia package to find approximate factorizations of square matrices M as products of diagonal and circulant matrices in the form M ≈ D1 * C * D2, where D1 and D2 are diagonal matrices and C is a circulant matrix

 ## Use
 Factorization approximation is implemented in the function iterDCD.
 You can call it as follows